gravitational/teleport/docs/4.0/quickstart.md

 smart phone.
 Then you can scan the bar code on the Teleport login web page, pick a password and enter in the two factor token.

-The default TTL for a login is 1 hour but this can be configured to be another value.
+The default TTL for a login is 12 hours but this can be configured to be another value.

 Having done that, you will be presented with a Web UI where you will see your machine and will be able to log in to it using web-based terminal.